 - A fever which is higher than 100.4° F (38° C)

-- Rapid increase in swelling under the skin
+- A rapid increase in swelling under the skin

 - Increase in pain